About me and my radio hobby

 I logged the stations in a way many beginners do; just the name of the station and the language, but that was it.
 Unfortunately I did not write down essential info as date, time and frequency.
 After a few months, I began to see that a little more info could be handy, so I wrote down the frequency too.
 In those days the Benelux DX-

-I am still involved in the Benelux DX-
+I am still a member of the Benelux DX-

 Pictures of the equipment mentioned on this page can be found here: